dashspandan/Ratri/README.md

 python {planet}_{ob}.py --simulate
 ```

 Runs the full HRCCS observation simulation and saves flux cubes, SNR cubes, and diagnostic plots to the output directory.
+We have kept an example WASP-76b_tm.py file for you to examine and play with.

 Running without arguments does both steps sequentially: